Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </tbody>
 </table> <br>

-<p> Kriging produces the best results when data fits the normal distribution.
-To analyze the drought anomaly data for June of 1999, a normal QQplot was created (Figure 4).
-Similarly, the QQplot in Figure 4 shows some curving past the mean on the right-hand side, denoting a degree of skewness.
-Considering the context of this study, however, these June 1999 drought anomaly values should be compatible with ordinary kriging interpolation methods.
-For consideration, if these skewness and kurtosis values existed on a dataset for a subject such as critical resource mining, then more measures would have to be taken to ensure the analysis is accurate. </p> <br>
+<p> Kriging yields optimal results when the data adheres to a normal distribution.
+To evaluate the drought anomaly data for June 1999, a normal QQ plot was generated (Figure 4).
+This QQ plot reveals a noticeable curvature on the right side, indicating some degree of skewness.
+However, given the context of this study, the June 1999 drought anomaly values are expected to be compatible with ordinary kriging interpolation methods.
+In contrast, if these skewness and kurtosis values were present in a dataset related to critical resource mining, additional measures would be necessary to ensure the accuracy of the analysis. </p> <br>

 <figure>